Equity* for American Indian people.

 - Promoting Indian leadership development and leadership network formation;

 - Building a permanent endowment for operations; and

-- Practicing core values such as generosity, compassion, courage and resilience in operationalizing the Circle of Giving, so as to build a self-sustaining community.
+- Practicing core values such as family, respect, trust, and generosity in operationalizing the Circle of Giving, so as to build a self-sustaining community.